Table of Contents

-Are you a better distance runner or sprinter?
+Are you a better distance runner or a sprinter?
 Have you ever wondered why is that so?

 The answer is simple: muscle fibers.

-Skeletal muscle is composed of different muscle fibers and these are composed of functional units called sarcomeres.
+A single skeletal muscle is composed of many thousands to millions of long, narrow muscle fibers.
+These muscle fibers are composed of functional units called sarcomeres.
 Within each sarcomere are the myofibrillar proteins myosin (the thick filament) and actin (the thin filament).
-The interaction of these 2 myofibrillar proteins allows muscles to contract..
-Each myocyte contains many myofibrils, which are strands of proteins (actin and myosin) that can grab on to each other and pull.
+The interaction of these 2 myofibrillar proteins allows muscles to contract.

 Muscle Fiber Types

 There are three types of skeletal muscle cells:

 Type I (slow twitch)